25 Jun Is Hotel Wifi Safe? No, and Here’s Why

-A version of this blog was first published at NordVPN
+A version of this blog was first published by NordVPN in 2019.

 Hotel WiFi security is pretty lax, and the reason behind it is very simple: your hotel’s job is to offer you convenience and comfort, not cybersecurity.
 So typically, they put little to no effort in protecting their guest network.